michaelkerr0576/rellygudfutos_v2/README.md

 ### Zustand

-Super light weight client side state.
+Super lightweight client-side state.
 For this application, Redux is overkill when using React Query.

 **Useful Links:**